celisun/Deep_learning_automated__neuron_segmentation/README.md

 - For this task, I trained a 2 way classifier to classify the central pixel in 127*127 sample as boudary and non-boundary.
 The 2-way sofmax layer was applied before the output of the network.
 - Reproduced and used **residual network method**. (original: https://arxiv.org/abs/1512.03385, implementation on github: https://github.com/gcr/torch-residual-networks).
 This has been giving me a great boost in classificaiton results.

-It was found in the preliminary experiments that using a 5-7-5 window for the three conv layers in each bottleneck block of residual net on 127*127 sample size outformed by a large margin the originally proposed 1-3-1 structure, so the experiments reported above were all trained with the 5-7-5 window.The position of batch normalization and dropout layer in the block was changed as well to further optimize classification results.
+It was found in the preliminary experiments that using a 5-7-5 window for the three conv layers in the bottleneck block of residual net (combined with a 127*127 sample size) outformed the originally proposed 1-3-1 structure by a large margin, so the experiments reported above were all trained with the 5-7-5 window.The position of batch normalization and dropout layer in the block was also changed to further optimize classification results.

 <img src="https://raw.githubusercontent.com/celisun/CREMIchallenge2017_neuron_segmentation/master/res%20window.png" width="300">